 Conflict of interest provisions would also become particularly important.
 See response to charter question 5 for additional information about conflict of interest provisions.

-The CCWG received this input from the ICANN Board in relation to this charter question but has not had time to review or discuss this input prior to the publication of this Initial Report.
-It will do so in conjunction with other input received in response to the public comment period.
+The CCWG considered input from the ICANN Board in relation to this charter question.

-CCWG Recommendation #5: CCWG has decided to not provide any specific recommendation on whether or not ICANN Org or its constituent parts could be a beneficiary of auction proceeds, but it does recommend that for all applications the stipulated conditions and requirements, including legal and fiduciary requirements, need to be met’.
+CCWG Recommendation #5: CCWG has decided to not provide any specific recommendation on whether or not ICANN Org or its constituent parts could be a beneficiary of auction proceeds, but it does recommend that for all applications the stipulated conditions and requirements, including legal and fiduciary requirements, need to be met.

 Operations